magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/users/settings.md

 **Steps to Set Avatar Information:**

-To set or update a user’s avatar, use the `SetAvatarInfo` function.
+To set or update a user's avatar, use the `SetAvatarInfo` function.
 Provide the type of avatar (`Predefined`, `ReadyPlayerMe`, or `Custom`) and the corresponding identifier (such as a URL or an ID) to specify the avatar.

 **Example Code to Set Avatar Information:**